kg571852741/Daniel-Portfolio/README.md

-# Ken_Portfolio
+# Daniel_Portfolio
-A data science portfolio of Ken Jee.
+A data science portfolio of Daniel Cheung.